nikitavoloboev/data/articles/articles.md

 # Articles

-Some articles I read and liked.
+Some articles I read and liked that don't fit under any other topic inside this wiki.

 - [Postmortem: Every Frame a Painting](https://medium.com/@tonyszhou/postmortem-1b338537fabc)
 - [Good books for deep hacks](https://begriffs.com/posts/2017-04-13-longterm-computing-reading.html)